Welcome to my return trip on Oman Air!

 The lounge at the hotel, suitable for gathering.
 There is locker for everyone so if you need one, remember to ask for the key.

-Lying comfortable on my bed with some privacy.
+Lying comfortably on my bed with some privacy.

 On the day of departure

 The train was pretty empty when I took it from KLIA2, only a few passengers were making their way to town, but at KLIA there were more passengers including Malaysia Airline's staff boarded the train.
 It takes around 28 minutes to get to KL Sentral.
-Its comfortable and convenient.
+It is comfortable and convenient.

 Looking at my flight details, I made my way to the check-in counter, to drop off my baggage.
 I have done my check-in the night before.